 Form H reports to area meetings both that the marriage has been solemnised and that it has been legally registered.
+In England and Wales, the Registering Officer is responsible for returning the schedule to the superintendent registrar, so they will know that this has been done.
 In Scotland, the couple are responsible for returning the signed copy of the marriage schedule to the district registrar who, on entering the details in the register of marriages, provides an extract of the entry (the marriage certificate) as a record for the couple.
 The couple should arrange for the registering officer to have sight of this as soon as possible after receipt.
 Only on receiving this, the registering officer is in a position to attest to the area meeting on Form H that legal registration has taken place.